munibinam/munibinam.github.io/_pages/about.md

 - **PhD in Agricultural Economics** (2020–present) - University of Kentucky
 - **Visiting Graduate Student** (2022) - University of California, Riverside
-- **M.S. in Economics** (2020) - Vanderbilt University
+- **M.A. in Economics** (2020) - Vanderbilt University
 - **B.S. in Economics** (2017) - National University of Sciences and Technology

-My interdisciplinary training combines rigorous econometric methods with deep understanding of agricultural and environmental systems.
-I'm skilled in advanced statistical analysis, spatial data processing, and high-performance computing—tools essential for tackling complex climate-agriculture-water interactions.
+My interdisciplinary training combines econometric methods with an understanding of agricultural and environmental systems.
+I am skilled in advanced statistical analysis, spatial data processing, and high-performance computing to tackle complex climate-agriculture-hydrological interactions.

 ---

 ## Beyond Research

-When I'm not analyzing weather patterns and crop yields, I'm passionate about **science communication** and making complex research accessible to broader audiences.
-I believe that effective research must bridge the gap between academic insights and real-world applications.

-I'm also deeply committed to **collaborative research**.
-My work involves partnerships with water agencies, government institutions, and fellow researchers because I believe the most impactful solutions emerge from interdisciplinary collaboration.
+Outside academia, I am an avid runner and photographer and enjoy exploring natural landscapes.
+Both these hobbies have taught me patience, persistence, and the importance of seeing the bigger picture, skills that I try to incorporate into my research work.
+You can view some of my photography at [500px.com/p/min233](https://500px.com/p/min233){:target="_blank"}.

 ---

 <div style="background-color: #f8f9fa; padding: 2em; border-radius: 10px; margin: 2em 0; border-left: 5px solid #2E7D32;">
   <h3 style="color: #2E7D32; margin-top: 0;">🤝 Let's Connect</h3>
   <p style="margin-bottom: 0;">
-    I'm always interested in discussing research collaborations, sharing methodological insights, or exploring how my work might inform policy and practice.
-Whether you're a fellow researcher, a policymaker, or someone interested in climate adaptation, I'd love to hear from you.
+    I am always interested in discussing research collaborations, sharing insights, or exploring how my work might can benefit others.
+Whether you are a fellow researcher, a policymaker, or someone interested in the work I am doing, I would love to hear from you.
   </p>
   <p style="margin-top: 1em; margin-bottom: 0;">
     <strong>📧 Email:</strong> <a href="mailto:munib.inam@uky.edu">munib.inam@uky.edu</a><br>
-    <strong>🏛️ Office:</strong> Department of Agricultural Economics, University of Kentucky
+    <strong>🏛️ Office:</strong> 339 Charles E. Barnhart Building, Department of Agricultural Economics, University of Kentucky
   </p>
 </div>